The World Turned Upside Down: Yorktown

-According to American legend, the British army band under Lord Cornwallis played this tune when they surrendered after the Siege of Yorktown (1781).
-Customarily, the British army would have played an American or French tune in tribute to the victors, but General Washington refused them the honours of war and insisted that they play "a British or German march."
-Although American history textbooks continue to propagate the legend, the story may have been apocryphal as it first appears in the historical record a century after the surrender.
+According to American legend, the British Army band under Lord Cornwallis played this tune when they surrendered after the Siege of Yorktown (1781).
+Customarily, the British Army would have played an American or French tune in tribute to the victors, but General Washington refused them the honours of war and insisted that they play "a British or German march."
+Although American history textbooks continue to propagate the legend, the story is almost certain to have been apocryphal as it first appears in the historical record a century after the surrender.

 Lyrics

 The following is the text found in the Thomason Tracts (669. f.
 10 (47)), dated 8 April 1646.

 "The World Turned Upside Down" (to the tune of "When the King enjoys his own again"):

 Listen to me and you shall hear, news hath not been this thousand year:

 Since Herod, Caesar, and many more, you never heard the like before.

 Holy-dayes are despis'd, new fashions are devis'd.

 Old Christmas is kickt out of Town.

 Yet let's be content, and the times lament, you see the world turn'd upside down.

 The wise men did rejoyce to see our Savior Christs Nativity:

 The Angels did good tidings bring, the Sheepheards did rejoyce and sing.

 Let all honest men, take example by them.

 Why should we from good Laws be bound?

 Yet let's be content, and the times lament, you see the world turn'd upside down.

 Command is given, we must obey, and quite forget old Christmas day:

 Kill a thousand men, or a Town regain, we will give thanks and praise amain.

 The wine pot shall clinke, we will feast and drinke.

 And then strange motions will abound.

 Yet let's be content, and the times lament, you see the world turn'd upside down.

 Our Lords and Knights, and Gentry too, doe mean old fashions to forgoe:

 They set a porter at the gate, that none must enter in thereat.

 They count it a sin, when poor people come in.